Clavicle Fracture (Broken Collarbone):

 Screws and plates:

-The bone pieces are secured in place with specific screws and metal plates added to the outside surface of the bone once they have been restored into their usual alignment.
+The bone pieces are secured in place with specific screws and metal plates added to the outside surface of the bone once they have been restored to their usual alignment.
 You may detect a little patch of numb skin beneath the incision after surgery.
 With time, the numbness will become less noticeable.
-You can feel the plate through your skin because the clavicle is right beneath the skin.
+A parent can feel the plate through the skin because the clavicle is right beneath the skin.
 After the bone has healed, plates and screws are rarely removed unless they are causing pain.
 Hardware issues are uncommon, however, some patients report that seat belts and backpacks itch their collarbones.
 A surgeon can remove the hardware after the fracture has healed if this happens.